In this issue:

 Non-EPNA guests are welcome and are asked to observe parking restrictions.

 IMPORTANT PARKING INFORMATION

-There will be no additional special parking restrictions posted (beyond the usual parking restrictions) during the hours of EPNA trick or treat.
-However, with so many little witches and warlocks enjoying this fall favorite activity, safety is our greatest concern.
+There will be no special parking restrictions posted during the hours of trick or treat.
+But with so many children enjoying this favorite fall activity, safety is our greatest concern.
 Narrow streets make it difficult for emergency vehicles to pass through if needed.

 We ask that neighbors voluntarily observe parking for themselves and their guests as follows: